MatheusDMD/MIPS/README.md

 With the goal of learning computer design by doing, we implemented a instruction-set of 9 instructions, that run in a pipeline.

+### Single-Cycle Implementation

+An available Single-cycled version of the MIPS Processor can be found in the [md-working](https://github.com/MatheusDMD/MIPS/tree/md-working) branch.

 ### Diagram

 ![alt text](./images/pipeline.jpeg "MIPS pipeline Diagram")